 There I was.
-Driving my new to me car for the second month out of the six I’ve had it.
-Our first lemon car so to speak.
-And when buying this so called new car we opted for the Ziebart package.
-You know living near Buffalo NY and all calls for major rust.
+I was driving my new-to-me car for the second month out of the six I’ve had—our first lemon car.
+And when buying this so-called new car, we opted for the Ziebart package.
+You know, living near Buffalo, NY, and all calls for significant rust.

 The car wasn’t familiar to me at all when I brought it in for it’s annual spray.
 The man helping me said this to me, ” So you got the day off from work today?”